 This is designed for that recent college graduate looking to kickstart their retirement savings.
 The allocation is aggressive, with fully 95% of the fund invested in stocks.
 Apart from the usual high allocation to the Schwab S&P 500 Index Fund (20%), SWQRX also has large exposure to developed international and emerging markets.
-And while funds dedicated to specific sector equity securities are a rarity in target-date funds, Schwab’s target-date line includes holdings in Schwab Global Real Estate (SWASX)—roughly 6% in SWQRX (that allocation is smaller in Schwab Target Funds that are closer to their target date).
+And while funds dedicated to specific sector equity securities are a rarity in target-date funds, Schwab’s target-date line includes holdings in Schwab Global Real Estate (SWASX)—roughly 6% of SWQRX’s assets (that allocation is smaller in Schwab Target Funds that are closer to their target date).

 A worker just starting their career will generally not have a lot of money to invest.
 So, averaging into an aggressive target-date fund like this is generally appropriate.
 With four decades or more until retirement, you can afford to take risk, as you have plenty of time to make up losses.
 And given the modest sums you’re likely investing to get started, you’re not putting a substantial nest egg at risk.